george-mcintyre/aida-pva/docs/1_11_User_Guide_for_EPICS_Users.md

 ## What's a little bit different

 - Disambiguation - some channels in the SLAC namespace are supported by more than one Channel Provider.
-So to allow clients have coherent and reliable results disambiguation is achieved by prefixing the channel name with the service provider short code and two colons. e.g. `SLC::KLYS:LI31:31:PDES`
+So to allow clients to have coherent and reliable results disambiguation is achieved by prefixing the channel name with the service provider short code and two colons. e.g. `SLC::KLYS:LI31:31:PDES`
   @warning In the case of an incorrectly specified channel, a provider will notify the client that it must add the appropriate prefix before resubmitting the request.